m-stojanovic/terraform-eks-karpenter/README.md

 ### How to Validate

-1. __Check Node Pools:__ After deploying the Karpenter configuration, use kubectl to verify that the NodePools are correctly set up:
+1. __Check Node Pools:__ After deploying the Karpenter configuration, use kubectl to verify that the NodePools are correctly set up.
+Note that EC2NodeClass needs a few minutes to detect the subnets and security group.
       `kubectl -n karpenter get nodepools.karpenter.sh`

 2. __Deploy Pods:__ Apply the deployment YAMLs for x86 and ARM architectures and verify that the pods are scheduled on the correct instance types.
+From the manifests directory do the following:
       `kubectl apply -f deployment_amd64.yaml`
       `kubectl apply -f deployment_arm64.yaml`

 3. __Verify Pods:__ Check that the pods are running on the appropriate architecture:
       `kubectl get pods -o wide`
+      `kubectl describe pod/{pod_name}`

 ### Troubleshooting